mui/toolpad/docs/data/toolpad/concepts/building-ui.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/building-ui/canvas-8.png", "alt": "Resize component", "caption": "Resizing components along columns", "zoom": false }}

-## Basic anatomy of Toolpad

 Each component has a set of properties that you can tweak from the link button in the **inspector panel** on the right.
 The **page hierarchy explorer** on the bottom-left can be used for viewing page structure, component selection and renaming.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/building-ui/canvas-1.png", "alt": "Toolpad panels", "caption": "Inspector panel and page hierarchy explorer" }}

-We'll talk about binding dynamic values to these properties in the [managing state](/toolpad/concepts/managing-state/) section.
+Binding dynamic values to these properties is explained in the [managing state](/toolpad/concepts/managing-state/) section.

 ### Canvas grid